Kraftwerk: Influence and legacy

 According to music journalist Neil McCormick, Kraftwerk might be "the most influential group in pop history".
 NME wrote: The Beatles and Kraftwerk' may not have the ring of 'the Beatles and the Stones', but nonetheless, these are the two most important bands in music history".
 AllMusic wrote that their music "resonates in virtually every new development to impact the contemporary pop scene of the late 20th century".

 Kraftwerk's musical style and image can be heard and seen in 1980s synth-pop groups such as Gary Numan, Ultravox, John Foxx, Visage, Simple Minds, The Human League, Soft Cell, and Yellow Magic Orchestra.
 Depeche Mode's composer Martin Gore said: "For anyone of our generation involved in electronic music, Kraftwerk were the godfathers".
 Daniel Miller, founder of Mute Records, purchased the vocoder used by Kraftwerk in their early albums, comparing it to owning "the guitar Jimi Hendrix used on 'Purple Haze.
-Andy McCluskey and Paul Humphreys, founding members of Orchestral Manoeuvres in the Dark (OMD), have stated that Kraftwerk was a major reference on their early work; OMD covered "Neon Lights" on the 1991 album, Sugar Tax.
+Andy McCluskey and Paul Humphreys, founding members of Orchestral Manoeuvres in the Dark (OMD), have stated that Kraftwerk was a major reference on their early work; OMD covered "Neon Lights" on its 1991 album Sugar Tax.

-Kraftwerk influenced other forms of music such as hip hop, house, and drum and bass, and they are also regarded as one of the pioneers of the electro genre.
+Kraftwerk influenced other forms of music such as hip-hop, house, and drum and bass, and they are also regarded as one of the pioneers of the electro genre.
 Karl Hyde of Underworld has referenced Kraftwerk as a prominent influence.
 Most notably, "Trans Europe Express" and "Numbers" were interpolated into "Planet Rock" by Afrika Bambaataa & the Soul Sonic Force, one of the earliest hip-hop/electro hits.
 Kraftwerk helped ignite the New York electro-movement.
 Techno was created by three musicians from Detroit, often referred to as the 'Belleville three' (Juan Atkins, Kevin Saunderson & Derrick May), who fused the repetitive melodies of Kraftwerk with funk rhythms.
-The Belleville three were heavily influenced by Kraftwerk and their sounds because Kraftwerk's sounds appealed to the middle-class black people residing in Detroit at this time.
+The Belleville three were heavily influenced by Kraftwerk and its sounds because Kraftwerk's sounds appealed to the middle-class Black people residing in Detroit at this time.

-The electronic band Ladytron were inspired by Kraftwerk's song "The Model" when they composed their debut single "He Took Her to a Movie".
+The electronic band Ladytron was inspired by Kraftwerk's song "The Model" when they composed their debut single "He Took Her to a Movie".
 Aphex Twin noted Kraftwerk as one of his biggest influences and cited Computer World as a very influential album towards his music and sound.
 Björk has cited the band as one of her main musical influences.
 Electronic musician Kompressor has cited Kraftwerk as an influence.
 The band was also mentioned in the song "Rappers We Crush" by Kompressor and MC Frontalot ("I hurry away, get in my Chrysler.
 Oh, the dismay!/Someone's replaced all of my Backstreet Boys with Kraftwerk tapes!").
 Dr. Alex Paterson of the Orb listed The Man-Machine as one of his 13 favourite albums of all time.
 According to NME, Kraftwerk's pioneering "robot pop" also spawned groups like The Prodigy and Daft Punk.